robertgodfrey/robertgodfrey.github.io/projects/stepn-sidekick.md

 I learned a lot while working on this project.
 One of my main focuses was creating a user interface that is simple, smooth, and intuitive.
 This is the first project that I have published and it is my first experience using Swift & Xcode.
 I also broadened my knowledge of Android Studio with the implementation of features such as user location, audio, foreground services, API calls, advertisements, and in-app purchases.
 This was the first time I've implemented version control with Git and GitHub.
 Additionally, I translated the entire app into Korean (with some help).

 STEPN Sidekick currently has over 3,000 downloads on the Google Play Store with an average rating of 4.9/5.0.
+Version 1.0 (no shoe optimizer) was recently released on the App Store (9/5/22).
 <br><br>

 <p style="text-align:center;">